devops-sherpas/jfrog-training-labs/course-1/demo/06-ide/README.md

 # Demo: Static Application Security Testing (SAST) & Software Composition Analysis (SCA) for IDE's

-Start Visual Studio Code, and open this directory (that is, the directory containing this `README.md` file).
+Start Visual Studio Code, and open the directory containing this Git repository.

 Click the JFrog extension button on the left sidebar.